torvalds/linux/Documentation/arch/powerpc/transactional_memory.rst

 POWER kernel support for this feature is currently limited to supporting its use by user programs.
 It is not currently used by the kernel itself.

-This file aims to sum up how it is supported by Linux and what behaviour you can expect from your user programs.
+This file aims to sum up how it is supported by GNU/Linux and what behaviour you can expect from your user programs.